 Moreover, the World Trade Organization (2020) argues that the impact of the COVID-19 crisis has caused an extreme, precipitous, and simultaneous demand and supply disturbance on the tourism industry.
 Thus, on the demand side, a negative impact on tourism has been due to travel restrictions and the closure of borders that limited people's mobility.
 On the other hand, on the supply side, the lockdown measures have interrupted most of the activities related to tourism businesses, since the tourism sector encompasses services such as restaurants, hotels, travel agencies, tour operators, etc., which unfortunately suffered the most.
-Additionally, the need for physical rapprochement between the providers and consumers of most tourism sector (WTO, 2020).
+Additionally, the need for physical rapprochement between the providers and consumers of most tourism services greatly hinders economic pursuit within the traditional business plan of the tourism sector (WTO, 2020).